Icons and Treasures

 Darrel where they have demonstrated the virtues of commitment, integrity and loyalty

-in all the services they perform since the day they opened their doors for business in
+in all the services they perform since the day they opened in

 Assistant Director, University Outreach,